-The launch of our online exhibition, Graham Kennedy:The King, included a special event screening with guest panellists at the 2017 St Kilda Film Festival on 21 May.
+The launch of our online curated collections dedicated to Graham Kennedy:The King, included a special event screening with guest panellists at the 2017 St Kilda Film Festival on 21 May.

 During the panel, the packed house at the St Kilda Town Hall was treated to some behind-the-scenes tales from four people who worked closely with Graham both in front of and behind the TV cameras on In Melbourne Tonight and the Graham Kennedy Show.